The prescribed mean curvature measure equation in non-parametric form: Examples

 and thus by \eqref{eq:divTlai} we find

 This allows us to write the derivative $u'(r)$ on $(r_{1},r_{2})\cup (r_{2},r_{3})$ as

 so that, since $u'(r)$ is defined for all $r\neq r_{2}$, the condition

 must hold.
-We remark that the second inequality is also a necessary condition for existence of solutions, while the first inequality says that, in order that $u(r)$ jumps across $r_{2}$, the value of $|\mu_{2}|$ must be not too small.
-Moreover, the sign of $\mu$ determines whether the jump is ``up'' or ``down'', and one has $u'(r_{2}^{+}) = \sign(\mu_{2})\infty$ in the right-limit sense.
+We remark that the second inequality is also a necessary condition for the existence of solutions, while the first inequality says that, so that $u(r)$ jumps across $r_{2}$, the value of $|\mu_{2}|$ must be not too small.
+Moreover, the sign of $\mu$ determines whether the jump is ``up'' or ``down'', and one has

+in the right-limit sense.
 We also note that the problem can be reduced to the discussion of the case $\mu_{2}>0$, because the other case can be obtained by passing from $u$ to $-u$.
 In particular, if we take